Rutuja-Kelkar/digi_info/index.md

 Note : Please try to read my digi_info story on desktop / laptop for best website experience.

-## I started digi_info during last semester of my engineering
+## I built digi_info during last semester of my engineering
 **July 2020 - may 2021**

 Peak pandemic hit india, colleges were shut down and running online.
 Since I had few placement offers in hand plus loads of time at home, I decided to experiment and build some cool stuff.